VHP4Safety/vhp4safety-docs/tutorials/documentation_format.md

+## Documentation Format

-## General Tips for Documentation Creation:
+General Tips for Documentation Creation:

 - Avoid jargon, or use a link that explains what the word or phrase means